-As Florida homeowners gear up for the 2019 hurricane season, a tidal wave of “tips and tricks” are once again hitting the Internet to describe how to best protect your home from a major storm.
-But how do you know which ones to believe, and which ones should be blown off?
+As Florida homeowners gear up for the 2023 hurricane season, a tidal wave of “tips and tricks” are once again hitting the Internet to describe how to best protect your home from a major storm.
+But how do you know which ones to believe and which ones should be blown off?
 After all, you can’t always believe everything you hear and read.
-Luckily, you came to the right place, because you can trust us on these myths we’ve busted.
-Keep reading to find out what you believed was protecting your home, may actually be putting you at more risk.
+Luckily, you came to the right place because you can trust us on these myths we’ve busted.
+Keep reading to find out that what you believed was protecting your home may actually be putting you at more risk.

 We’ve collected 10 common hurricane-related myths and the truths behind them to help you (and your home) better prepare for hurricane season.

 Myth #1: Taping your windows is the best way to prevent them from shattering during a hurricane.

 Fact: Tape cannot withstand flying debris caused by hurricane-force winds.
 54% of Americans believe taping their windows protects them from hurricane damage, do not waste your time and money on this myth!
 Opt for tested and approved storm shutters or emergency plywood instead.

 Myth #2: It’s “only” a tropical storm

 Fact: Tropical storms, even tropical depressions, still pose a serious hazard.
 They often generate widespread, torrential rains of more than 6 inches, which may result in deadly and destructive floods.
 Even though tropical storms do not reach the high winds of hurricanes, they still bring a tremendous amount of rainfall.

 Myth #3: My Homeowner’s insurance definitely covers all water damage.

 Fact: Wrong.
 Homeowners need a separate flood insurance policy for damage caused by rising water.
 It is highly recommended to get Flood Insurance for complete protection on your home.
 Find out why you should buy flood insurance in Florida.